Senn-01/voice-inbox-app/cursor_docs/currentTask.md

 - FastAPI server with SQLite database
 - `/inbox` endpoint for adding new items
 - `/classify/{item_id}` endpoint for GPT-4.1 classification
+- `/transcribe` endpoint for audio transcription using Whisper
 - Basic HTMX + Alpine.js web interface
 - Docker configuration for deployment
 - Tests with pytest
-- Fly.io deployment configuration
+- Successfully deployed to Fly.io at https://voice-inbox-api.fly.dev/ (older version)

 iOS app has been fully structured with:
 - Basic SwiftUI interface with recording button
 - RecorderViewModel to handle audio recording
-- TranscriptionService with placeholder implementation
+- TranscriptionService updated to use backend API
-- APIService with placeholder implementation
+- APIService implementation for backend communication
 - DatabaseService using GRDB for local SQLite storage
 - SyncService to handle synchronization with the backend
 - UI updated to show sync status and controls
 - Unit tests for database operations

-The next step is to deploy the backend to Fly.io and finalize the iOS app by implementing the Whisper-tiny Core ML integration.
+The next focus is deploying the updated backend with Whisper transcription to Fly.io and testing the full recording-to-transcription flow.

 ## Deployment Instructions

-To deploy the backend to Fly.io:
+The initial version of the backend has been deployed to Fly.io.
+For reference, the deployment steps were:

 1. Install the Fly CLI: `brew install flyctl`
 2. Login to Fly: `fly auth login`